Nipple Itching: Symptoms, Causes and Treatment

 When to visit a Doctor?

-If your itchy breast or nipple does not go away after a few days, or if it seems to get worse, make an appointment with your doctor.
+If your itchy breast or nipple does not go away after a few days or seems to get worse, Get an appointment with a dermatologist.

 You should see your doctor immediately if you experience: